adamheins/multicell/README.md

 ## Running the Game
 Just run `./life.py seed_file` where `seed_file` is the path to the seed file.
 To view other arguments that can be passed to life.py and to get help, run `./life.py -h`.

+## Example
+Run `./life.py seed.txt` for a built in example with blinker and a Gosper glider gun.
+It uses two cell types.

 ## Platforms
 Works on Linux and Mac OSX.